 1. An instrument, either a flexible rod or a flexible thong or lash attached to a handle, used for driving animals or administering corporal punishment.

 2. A whipping or lashing motion or stroke; a whiplash.

 3. A blow, wound, or cut made by whipping.

 4. Something, such as a long radio antenna on a motor vehicle, that is similar to a whip in form or flexibility.

 5. Sports Flexibility, as in the shaft of a golf club: a fishing rod with a lot of whip.

 6. Sports A whipper-in.

 a.
-A member of a legislative body, such as the US Congress or the British Parliament, charged by his or her party with enforcing party discipline and ensuring attendance.
+A member of a legislative body, such as the US Congress or the British Parliament, charged by that member's party with enforcing party discipline and ensuring attendance.

 b.
 A call issued to party members in a lawmaking body to ensure attendance at a particular time.